nguyendb305/figma-to-webp/README.md

 # figma-to-webp
-A Figma plugin to export images to WebP format, ready for SEO.
+A Figma plugin to export designs to WebP format, ready for SEO.